pratikyoff/ai-transcribe/README.md

 - **Node Version**: Ensure you are using Node.js version 24.8.0 or higher.
 - **Environment Variables**: The application requires an OpenAI API key, which should be stored in a `.env` file.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.

-## License

-This project is licensed under the ISC License.

-## Contact

-For any questions or issues, please open an issue on the [GitHub repository](https://github.com/pratikyoff/ai-transcribe/issues).

-## Acknowledgments

-- This project uses the [OpenAI API](https://openai.com/api/) for transcription and summary generation.
-- Special thanks to the developers and contributors of the libraries and tools used in this project.